 In the past, it was common practice for wrestlers to adhere to kayfabe in public, even when outside the ring and off-camera, to preserve the illusion that the competition in pro wrestling was not staged.
 This was due in no small part to feuds between wrestlers sometimes lasting for years, and which could be utterly destroyed in seconds if they were shown associating as friends in public, and thus potentially affect ticket revenue.

-During one particular show in Chicago in 1975, one crazed fan took the action in the ring too seriously and took matters into his own hands to help out the ‘good guys’.
-Not much has been documented about this story as it took place before the days of the Internet and social media, though it was mentioned in passing in Bobby Heenan’s documentary.
+During one particular show in Chicago in 1975, one crazed fan took the action in the ring too seriously and took matters into his own hands to help out the ‘good guys.’
+Not much has been documented about this story as it took place before the days of the Internet and social media.
+However, it was mentioned in passing in Bobby Heenan’s documentary.

 The original article for the shooting can be seen from the Chicago Tribune archives.

 “We were in the Amphitheater in Chicago, in front of a huge crowd.
 Nick and I were the main event for the night.”